zebadoba/RTTD-test/README.md

 ## Pi Setup

 Follow all the regular Pi setup instructions for the the basic kiosk as listed above.
-After testing and getting the BART arrival display to work correctly, comment out the '@chromium --kiosk --incognito bart.blinktag.com/?station=16T' with the '#' to prevent the autostart.
+After testing and getting the BART arrival display to work correctly, comment out the `@chromium --kiosk --incognito bart.blinktag.com/?station=16T` with the `#` to prevent the autostart.

 ## Running

-Install an older version 0.10.xx of node.js as sudo pi [as detailed here] (https://ariejan.net/2011/10/24/installing-node-js-and-npm-on-ubuntu-debian/)
+Install an older version 0.10.xx of node.js as `sudo pi` [as detailed here] (https://ariejan.net/2011/10/24/installing-node-js-and-npm-on-ubuntu-debian/)

     git clone https://github.com/joyent/node.git
     cd node